 The diagnosis of pseudomyxoma peritonei may be confirmed by radiologic technologies such as abdominal CT scan or abdominal MRI (magnetic resonance imaging).
 These imaging tests may reveal the characteristic distribution of large amounts of mucus to particular locations within the abdomen and pelvis.
 They may also localize a primary tumor in the area of the appendix referred to as a mucocele.

 The goal of the treatment of pseudomyxoma peritonei is cure.
 This is achieved in approximately 65% of patients.
 The treatments are cytoreductive surgery with peritonectomy in an attempt to remove all visible evidence of the disease from the abdomen and pelvis.
+Because the mucinous tumor is so widely distributed throughout the abdomen and pelvis, the surgery may take up to 12 hours.
 Then, to prevent reimplantation of cancer cells, the abdomen is washed with a warm chemotherapy solution.
 This is commonly referred to hyperthermic intraperitoneal chemotherapy or HIPEC.
 Sometimes the surgeon must search carefully for the primary appendiceal tumor for it may be very small in comparison to the mucinous tumor and mucinous ascites that can accumulate in kilogram quantities within the abdomen and pelvis.
 The hyperthermic intraperitoneal drugs which are commonly used to treat this disease include mitomycin C and oxaliplatin.
 The chemotherapy is heated to 42 degrees in the abdominal cavity to increase penetration of the drugs into the mucinous tumor and to increase the local cytotoxicity.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.